sabman/website/designs/blog/02-npm-intro.md

 The first step in installing something is discovering what to install.
 That's where `npm search` comes in handy.
-It'll search the package registry for anything that matches the search term you provide, and print out a list matching packages, along with descriptions.
+It'll search the package registry for anything that matches the search term you provide and print out a list matching packages, along with descriptions.

     $ npm search memcached